AliSoftware/alisoftware.github.io/_posts/2015-10-03-thinking-in-swift-3.md

 So here `iconName ?? ""` allows us to use an empty `""` image name in case `iconName` is `nil`, which we know will lead to a `nil` `UIImage` (and `icon = nil`) in such case.

 ⚠️ Note ⚠️: That's **NOT** the best and clean way to handle a `nil` `iconName` and have a `nil` `UIImage` as a result.
 In fact, it even seems a bit ugly and cheaty to use a fake `""` name to have an empty image.
-But that was an occasion to show you the existance of this `??` operator… and hey, let's also keep some nice stuff for the next part of this article series 😉 _(Spoiler: it involves `flatMap` again)_.
+But that was an occasion to show you the existence of this `??` operator… and hey, let's also keep some nice stuff for the next part of this article series 😉 _(Spoiler: it involves `flatMap` again)_.

 ## Conclusion